ChainChatBot/ChainChatBot/README.md

 # ChainChat 🚀

-# The World’s First AI-Powered Blockchain Advisor
+# The World's First LLM Built For Blockchain Advisory

 ChainChat is an innovative AI-powered chatbot dedicated to providing real-time insights and analysis of the ever-evolving cryptocurrency market.
 Leveraging cutting-edge technologies from industry leaders like Google, OpenAI, Microsoft, and **42Web**, ChainChat empowers users with the latest trends, data, and blockchain intelligence to make informed decisions.